Enduring Powers of Guardianship

 Your guardian can make day-to-day decisions such as where you live, who can visit you, what type of medical treatment you can receive, and for how long.

-When can I make an EPG?
+When can I make an Enduring Power of Guardianship?

 You can make an EPG at any time, as long as you have mental capacity.